kyma-project/api-gateway/docs/user/expose-workloads/noAuth/expose-workload-noauth-k3d.md

 - Services that implement their own authentication logic

 > [!WARNING]
 > Exposing a workload without authentication is a potential security vulnerability.
-In production environments, always secure your workloads with proper authentication, such as [JWT](./01-40-expose-workload-jwt.md).
+In production environments, always secure your workloads with proper authentication, such as [JWT](./jwt/README.md) or [extAuth](./extAuth/README.md).

 To expose a workload without authentication, create an APIRule with `noAuth: true` configured for each path you want to expose publicly.